Showing posts with label fermentation. Show all posts

 • Always use fresh ingredients and add yeast at the correct temperature.

-No Bubbles in My Homebrew Airlock?
+Why are there no Bubbles in My Homebrew Airlock?

 Wednesday, November 1, 2023

 Every budding brewmaster eagerly awaits that first telltale sign of a successful brew: the gentle, rhythmic bubbles in the airlock.
-However, panic can set in when, even after 24 hours, the airlock remains eerily still.

 So, the pressing question arises: why are there no bubbles rising out of the airlock?

-One of the most common culprits behind a non-bubbling airlock is a simple leak.
 The bubbles in the airlock are produced by carbon dioxide, the by-product of the fermentation process.
 If there's a gap or an imperfect seal in your fermenter, this gas might find an alternative exit route.
 Before diving deep into troubleshooting, check the fermenter's lid and tap.
 Ensure everything is screwed tight and properly sealed.

 no bubbles in fermenter drum airlock solive